ttsiodras/ScalaPlayground/3.usingPackagesForBenchmarking/README.md

     Benchmarking ========> functional_with_Seq, Best time was 148 ms.
     Benchmarking =====> flatMap_SeqTailRecurse, Best time was 204 ms.

-Scala is already very appealing - it has the nice, strong and static type system of the ML-world, but it doesn't live in an island like Haskell and OCaml - it has the huge ecosystem of the JVM (hello, enterprise overlords).
-F# claims the same, but from my benchmarks it seems to be slower.
+Scala is very appealing - it has the nice, strong and static type system of the ML-world, but it doesn't live in an island like Haskell and OCaml - it has the huge ecosystem of the JVM (hello, enterprise overlords!).
+F# (albeit slower) offers a similar advantage, and therefore reduces my "state machine" to this (when I do have a say in the matter):

+    val languageOfChoice = targetEnv match {
+      case Windows => println("Use F#, Luke!")
+      case RealOperatingSystems => println("Use Scala, Luke!")
+    }

+Compiled, it will of course report:

+    Pattern match not complete - you forgot scripting (with Python, of course)

+:-)